 For each mitigation strategy listed below (A-H), please describe how the LEA will maintain the health and safety of students, educators, and other staff and the extent to which it has adopted policies, and a description of any such policies, on each of the following safety recommendations established by the CDC.
-The Readington Township School District will look to local, state, and national agencies for guidance regarding each of the mitigation strategies listed below including the CDC and state and local Departments of Health.

 - A. Universal and correct wearing of masks: - a.
-The Readington Township School District applies a mask optional policy at the current time. - B. Physical distancing (e.g., including use of cohorts/podding): - a.
+The Readington Township School District applies a mask optional policy at the current time.
+The district may look to the County Department of Health for guidance should the need for masks arise. - B. Physical distancing (e.g., including use of cohorts/podding): - a.
 The Readington Township School District is no longer operating a cohort or hybrid schedule. - b.
 According to the CDC, covering coughs and sneezes and keeping hands clean can help prevent the spread of serious respiratory illness. - c.
 Students will be taught and reminded to: - i.
 Cover their nose and mouth with a tissue when coughing or sneezing; - ii.
 Throw used tissues in the trash; - iii.
 If a tissue is not available, cough sneeze into one's elbow, not hands. - d.
 Handwashing shall be encouraged and may happen when entering classrooms.
 Students will be permitted to wash hands and use hand sanitizer at their own discretion but also at the instruction of staff members. - e.
-Hand sanitizer will be made available for student and staff use in each classroom and on the bus in a similar fashion to the previous school years. - C. Cleaning and maintaining healthy facilities, including improving ventilation:
+Hand sanitizer will be made available for student and staff use in each classroom and on the bus in a similar fashion to the 2022-2023 school year. - C. Cleaning and maintaining healthy facilities, including improving ventilation: